tildearrow/input-modifier/doc/basic/installation.md

 ## why not a package?

-because I don't have time to publish a package for every single major distribution, or some requirements forbid me from doing so.

-but I surely will do so in the near future.
+don't worry, this will eventually happen.

 ## what about an AppImage?

-this can't happen, because of the uinput helper tool that requires to be extracted as root.
+this can't happen, because of the udev rule that has to be installed.

 plus input-modifier has no dependencies, so it wouldn't make sense.